ocaml-flambda/flambda-backend/jane/doc/extensions/_09-simd/intro.md

 ---
 layout: documentation-page
-collectionName: Miscellaneous extensions
+collectionName: SIMD
-title: SIMD
+title: Intro
 ---

-# SIMD
+# Using SIMD processor extensions in OxCaml

 The OxCaml compiler provides built-in 128-bit SIMD vector types, as well as intrinsics for amd64 SIMD instructions up to and including SSE4.2.